-- The program begins and ends in the village of Litochoro in the foothills of Mt.
-Olympus.
+- Starting and finishing point of the tour is the village of Litochoro in the foothills of Mount Olympus.

-Period of Operation: End / Mid May to October any date and also the following fixed departures:
+End / Mid May to October any date upon request as well as following fixed departures:

 - 210€/pp for 4-6 participants